koshka77/mfurin-vizstory/final_p2.md

 -	a few fact cards about rising global temperature and carbon dioxide emissions as I planned in my revised wireframes.
 -	a few pictures during transitions from one subtopic to another to make the visualization smoother.
 - different background pictures to help the reader navigate through the story to visually absorb the main idea before the reader start reading the text and looks the graph.

+### Links
+•	Include a link to your updated Github repository that includes a link to your final data story (e.g. a link to your Shorthand / StoryMap or other final project).
+Make sure your data story is published and publicly accessible.
+•	Add a link to your final data story (a direct link to Shorthand / StoryMap / etc.) placed in the final presentation spreadsheet on Canvas.
+Add the link next to your name in the spreadsheet, and update the title to reflect the working title for your presentation.